Mastering Work-from-Home: Strategies for Moms to Stay Sane and Productive

 I hope that with some slight tweaks, working from home can return to being the great experience you want it to be.
 I hope you’re able to get back to leaving work at work so you can be fully present and enjoy motherhood.

 Hi!
 I’m MacKenzie, your Self-Care Mompanion.
-I’m a mental health therapist focused on helping other Therapist Moms (or any mom in a healing profession) (re)define their self-care.
+I’m a Licensed Clinical Social Worker supporting other Moms and Therapist Moms (re)define their self-care.
 We give so much to others and don’t leave much for ourselves.
-Let’s change that and get back to being ourselves.
+Let’s change that and get back to being our amazing selves.

 https://www.theramamahaven.com